Palermo

 Nightlife in Palermo

-If you are looking for lively nightlife and wild evenings, via Paternostro is the perfect place, being also the meeting point for many students.
-Also, among the most characteristic areas to spend a pleasant evening is Piazza Caracciolo, in front of the Vucciria market.
+If you are looking for livelier nights, Via Paternostro is the perfect spot, as it's also a gathering place for many students.
+Here, you'll find bars and wine bars at very affordable prices.
+In addition, among the most characteristic areas to spend a pleasant evening is Piazza Caracciolo, in front of the Vucciria market.
 The kiosks filled with delights will win you over for a perfect midnight snack!

 Especially during the summer, the most popular area of Palermo is Mondello.
-Its beach clubs are very popular with music, drinks and aperitifs.
+Its beach clubs are very popular and guarantee entertainment with music, drinks and appetizers.

 Food in Palermo